Existence and regularity for prescribed Lorentzian mean curvature hypersurfaces, and the Born-Infeld model: Introduction

-For the study of hypersurfaces with $\rho \in L^\infty$ in more general ambient Lorentzian manifolds, we suggest to consult the works of K. Gerhardt \cite{G83} and Bartnik \cite{ba_1}.
-As yet, to the best of our knowledge, more singular $\rho$ on bounded domains were only addressed in a series of works by V. Miklyukov and V.A.
-Klyachin \cite{KM93,KM95,klyachin_desc}, where the authors treated in depth the case of juxtaposition of point charges.
+For the study of hypersurfaces with $\rho \in L^\infty$ in more general ambient Lorentzian manifolds, we suggest to consult the works of Gerhardt \cite{G83} and Bartnik \cite{ba_1}.
+As yet, to the best of our knowledge, more singular $\rho$ on bounded domains were only addressed in a series of works by Klyachin and Miklyukov \cite{KM93,KM95,klyachin_desc}, where the authors treated in depth the case of juxtaposition of point charges.
 Particularly relevant for us is \cite[Theorem 2]{KM95}, that we rephrase as follows:

 \begin{theorem}[\cite{KM95}] Let $\Omega \subset \R^m$ be a domain such that $(\Omega, \di_\Omega)$ has compact completion, and let $\phi \in \Spa(\partial \Omega)$.
 Fix a $k$-tuple of points $\mathscr{P} = (x_1,\ldots, x_k) \in \Omega \times \ldots \times \Omega$.
 Then, there exists a constant $M_m(\phi,\mathscr{P})$ such that, for each $a \doteq (a_1,\ldots, a_k) \in \R^k$ satisfying $|a| < M_m(\phi, \mathscr{P})$, the minimizer $u_\rho$ with source